zackluckyf/angular-project/readme.md

 ## Features

-  * Single Page Application
+  * Single Page Application using angular ui router
-  * Utilizes a Node server as a proxy to fix CORS issue
+  * Utilizes an Express Node server as a proxy to resolve CORS issue
-  * Uses a factory to maintain state between controllers
+  * Uses third party API to keep data fresh
+  * Built with AngularJS
-  * Navigable
+  * Component based
-  * Gives Trade Value
+  * Webapck used to bundle dependencies

 ## Next Steps